In Illinois, the salaries of registered nurses are highly competitive. Despite that, a shortage remains across all specialties.

 MSN Programs In Illinois

 MSN programs are focused on specialized practice and leadership.
-On average, their length is around 2 years with full-time commitment.
+They allow you to take on new roles, like Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner.
+On average time it takes for one to finish an MSN program is around 2 years with full-time commitment.

 If you are planning on getting yourself in an MSN program in Illinois, here are some of the things you need to prepare: